AGEC Law: what does it say?

-To achieve this, the law specifies an exit method defined according to a precise timetable, including targets for waste reduction, reuse and recycling of products, including plastic packaging.
+To achieve this, the law sets out a precise timetable, including targets for waste reduction, reuse and recycling of products, including plastic packaging.

 How does the AGEC law impact the cosmetic industry?

-Despite the daily efforts of many beauty professionals to reduce the environmental impact of their products, the cosmetics sector is directly affected by the implementation of the anti-waste law.
+Despite the daily efforts of many beauty professionals to reduce the environmental impact of their products, the cosmetics sector is directly affected by the implementation of this law.
 Because it affects both the formula and the beauty product in its overall state.
-This law is now integrated into all cosmetic regulations.
+This law is in addition to the regulatory obligations specific to cosmetic products.

 The 4 big changes to remember for the cosmetics field:

 - Only reusable cosmetic packaging, entirely made from recycled materials with zero plastic or single-use.
-Justine ALEXANDRE, marketing project manager at ALPOL Cosmétique, emphasizes the enormous challenge “especially for samples or cures in the form of ampoules which will have to find a substitute for this type of packaging to satisfy the anti-waste law”
+Clémence THORY, marketing manager at ALPOL Cosmétique, emphasizes the enormous challenge “especially for samples or cures in the form of ampoules which will have to find a substitute for this type of packaging to satisfy the anti-waste law”

-- The mention “biodegradable” (or equivalent) will soon be prohibited on cosmetic products and packaging.
+- The mention “biodegradable” (or equivalent) is now prohibited on cosmetic products and packaging.
 Because it creates confusion among consumers about the recyclability of waste and the fight against plastic pollution.

 - The obligation of a single label for all in order to standardize sorting and the ways of proceeding: triman logo for example.